Kurento/kurento/source/glossary.rst

         client-server protocol returning the public IP address to a client together with information from which the client can infer the type of NAT it sits behind.

+    Trickle ICE
+        Extension to the :term:`ICE` protocol that allows ICE agents to send and receive candidates incrementally rather than exchanging complete lists.
+With such incremental provisioning, ICE agents can begin connectivity checks while they are still gathering candidates and considerably shorten the time necessary for ICE processing to complete.

+        .. seealso:: `Trickle ICE IETF Draft <https://tools.ietf.org/html/draft-ietf-mmusic-trickle-ice-02>`_

     TLS
         :wikipedia:`Transport Layer Security <en,Transport_Layer_Security>`